Weekly reporting – what do you need? Confessions of a ‘Reports Geek’

 Adoption metrics are always useful, but especially when rolling out a new technology.
 In a maturing tenant, we would expect to see steady adoption and usage week to week, as users and departments become familiar with applications.
 We can even compare and contrast as new technology supersedes a predecessor, seen here below with Skype and Teams.

 Adoption reporting will also lead us to where we should review licensing, and increase or trim down subscriptions.
-Radar Reporting will show user-level license usage, with granular detail.
+In our Office 365 reporting software, you can see user-level license usage, with granular detail.
 These reports enable you to better answer questions, such as: Is there space to use E3 instead of E5 for some users?
 How about Microsoft Project?
 Does all of the project team require it or just a few?
 This can bring much-needed revenue back into the department that can be better spent on more productive licenses.

 Weekly security reports